FirefoxMetzger/async-tamer/README.md

 # Status 200: `Time to be awesome!`
 ```

-From the above, you can see that a `@tamed` function will return an instance of
+When called with an `AsyncScope` a `@tamed` function will return an instance of
-`DelayedResult` when called with an `AsyncScope`.
-This object represents the
+`DelayedResult`.
+This object represents the _result_ of the `@tamed` function
-_result_ of the `@tamed` function and should not be confused with similar
+and should not be confused with similar concepts like a `Future`,
-concepts like a `Future`, `asyncio.Task`, or `Coroutine` which represent
+`asyncio.Task`, or `Coroutine` which represent concurrently executing code.
-asynchronously executing functions.
-While representing related objects, a
-`DelayedResult` is simpler.
-For example, results don't execute and as such you
+While those are related objects, a `DelayedResult` is simpler.
+For example,
-can neither cancel them nor can you attach a callback to a completion or failure
+unlike code, results don't execute.
+As such you can't cancel them nor can you
-event.
-They (results) are simply values that a function outputs and in the case
+chain callbacks.
+They (results) are simply values that a function outputs and in
-of a `DelayedResult` it is simply a result that is late to the party and may not
+the case of a `DelayedResult` it is a value that arrives late to the party.
-have arrived just yet.

 What you can do with a `DelayedResult` is `await` it in an async context or use
 it to `.block()` a synchronous context until it becomes available.
 Further, you
-can inspect it's `.value` (both contexts) which will either return the result or
+can inspect it's `.value` which will either return the result or raise an
-raise an `AttributeError` if the result is unavailable.
+`AttributeError` if the result is unavailable.

 ```python
 import asyncio